-Cost: \$1090; after 7/4 \$1105; after 8/4 \$1120 Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3)
+Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3).

-JOURNEY THROUGH TIME 10 - MEDIEVAL TIMES-Sue Rothberg - This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
+JOURNEY THROUGH TIME 10 - MEDIEVAL TIMES- Sue Rothberg - This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
 The JTT 10 literature explores the heroic adventures of epic warriors such as Beowulf, Roland, King Arthur, Siegfried, and Dante.
 A variety of interesting and fun projects, Reader's Theaters, group skits, and a Medieval Banquet make this an exciting year for both literature and history.
 This year's writing focuses on advanced expository paragraphs with sub-topic sentences, and various college essay formats, including the MLA Style research paper.
 Students will be challenged to think critically as they research a medieval history topic for the research paper.
 With an oral presentation at the end of the year, students learn to present their research findings to the class and defend their research.
-Textbooks: JTT Book of Readings 10, World History BJU Textbook 4th ed. (#275560), Vocabulary from Classical Roots C, A Pocket Style Manual, and Writing with the Masters.
+Textbooks: JTT Book of Readings 10, World History BJU Textbook 5th ed., Vocabulary from Classical Roots C, A Pocket Style Manual, and The Writing Handbook.
 Paperbacks will be listed on the syllabus.
+This course counts as Honors English 10 and Honors World History.

+Time: Mondays; 1-4pm.

-This course counts as Honors English 10 and Honors World History. $\textbf{Time:} \ Mondays; \ 8/16-12/13/21 \ and \ 1/10-5/2/22 \ (Labor \ Day \ off); \ 1-4pm.$ Cost: \$1090; after 7/4 \$1105; after 8/4 \$1120 Homework for the summer: Read Dover edition of Beowulf.
+Dates: Fall 8/15 -12/12/22 (Labor Day 9/5 closed) and Spring 1/9-5/1/23 Cost: \$1095; 8/1 - \$1120 Homework for the summer: Read Dover edition of Beowulf.

 What is the Flipped Classroom or FlipIt?
 The flipped classroom is a pedagogical model in which the typical lecture and homework elements of a course are reversed.
-Short video lectures (PowerPoints, videos, or other media) are viewed by students at home before the class session, while in-class time is devoted to exercised, projects, or discussions.
+Short video lectures (PowerPoints, videos, or other media) are viewed by students at home before the class session, while in-class time is devoted to collaborative activities, projects, or discussions.
 This exciting methodology fits the JTT model perfectly.
-Juniors and seniors, in preparation for college, will assume more of the responsibility for study and learning background information to be ready for class discussions, Socratic Seminars, and other in-class group activities.
-Implemented in 2019-20, this methodology has been a big hit at HEP TX this year.
+Juniors and seniors, in preparation for college, will assume more of the responsibility for studing and learning background information to be ready for class discussions, Socratic Seminars, and other in-class group estimities.
+Implemented in oot the methodology has been a big bit at UEP TV users.

+activities.
+Implemented in 2019-20, this methodology has been a big hit at HEP TX .
 Joanne Juren and HEP TX were awarded a grant by the Nobel Family's National Society of High School Scholars to use to purchase additional materials to enhance the use of the FlipIt method in the JTT program.
-Updated 5/12/2021 12 | P a g e

-JOURNEY THROUGH TIME 11 - THE RENAISSANCE & THE AGE OF REASON - Joanne Juren -The first semester of this 32-week course is an extensive survey of the history and literature of the Renaissance & Reformation period and the second semester, The Age of Reason, looks in depth at the philosophies of the Enlightenment, which led to the birth of America.
+JOURNEY THROUGH TIME 11 - THE RENAISSANCE & THE AGE OF REASON - Joanne

+Juren -The first semester of this 32-week course is an extensive survey of the history and literature of the Renaissance & Reformation period and the second semester, The Age of Reason, looks in depth at the philosophies of the Enlightenment, which led to the birth of America.
 Students will read and analyze primary source documents and learn to use primary sources in analytical writing.
 The first semester will focus on the research paper and various types of essays; the second semester on journalism, satire, and various methods of paragraph development.
 From Shakespeare to Swift, the literature entertains and makes one think.
 Using the Flip-It methodology, students will view media (PowerPoints, movies, videos, etc.) at home leaving valuable class time for a variety of interesting projects; Socratic Seminars; Fishbowl Discussion; group skits; Readers Theaters; art explorations; and historical and literary class celebrations.
 These activities make this an exciting year for both literature and history.
 Textbooks: JTT Book of Readings 11, World History BJU Textbook 4th ed. (#275560) and,